Sequal32/yourcontrols/Readme.md

 ### Missing DLL
 Install [Microsoft Visual C++ Redistributable](https://aka.ms/vs/16/release/vc_redist.x64.exe) to resolve this.
 ## Limitations
-* Some knobs are purely animation, and not represented by a local variable therefor cannot be synced, such as the TBM830's oxygen (yet...)
+* Some knobs are purely animation, and not represented by a local variable therefor cannot be synced, such as guard switches (yet...)
 * Avionics currently rely on syncing button presses only and not state.
 If the MCDUs are different in any way before connecting, they will desynchronize.